intelliriffer/mpc-node-app/README.md

 2. Copy your Client code to /assets/ (css/js .. ).
 3. [The Prog Bulilder source code](https://github.com/intelliriffer/mpc-node-app/blob/master/.apps/api/endpoints/pbuilder.js) is more or less a complete example of how you would go about injecting client scripts and rendering partial templates etc to build together a bit more involved app.

+# Rquirements

+**SSH Access to your MPC / Force Device (Custom Image)** Please visit the [MPC-LiveXplore Project](https://github.com/TheKikGen/MPC-LiveXplore), Read Through and Obtain Custom Image and Scripts to Build / Modify your Own Images to Flash to your device : [https://github.com/TheKikGen/MPC-LiveXplore](https://github.com/TheKikGen/MPC-LiveXplore)

 ## Installation

 1.  **Installing This APP**